kevinashworth/Octave/packages/v8-alba/lib/modules/patches/README.md

-Store diffs, not whole copies of documents in History/Histories.
+Store diffs, not whole copies of documents in Patches.

 Started out here.
 See https://stackoverflow.com/questions/4185105/ways-to-implement-data-versioning-in-mongodb/4189257#4189257
 ```